The Hidden Cost of Daily Bottled Water

 The Environmental Cost of Bottled Water

 A family of four using 2L bottles consumes approximately 73,000 plastic bottles over 5 years.
 Bangladesh already faces a severe plastic waste management crisis β most of these bottles end up in waterways, drains and landfills.
-A single household switching to a home purifier eliminates this plastic burden entirely.

 One Important Caveat